-- To complete this section, utilize your institution's last complete fiscal year audit. - Guidelines and illustrations regarding the financial ratios for private, not-for-profit institutions are found in the U.S. Code of Federal Regulations. - Use HLC's Composite Financial Index worksheet to calculate this index. - Note all strength factors are limited to a scale of -1 to 3. - For all entries, if a corresponding number does not apply, enter 0 (zero).
-Blank entries will not be accepted. - There are three sections for each year.
-Be sure to enter all information. - Only data for the current data collection year can be updated.
+- To complete this section, utilize your institution's last complete fiscal year audit. - If an institution is part of a related entity or parent corporation and the audit is consolidated for the entire related entity or parent corporation, then the audit should include consolidating schedules which detail the financial position for the separately accredited institution.
+Use the consolidating schedules to complete this section. - Guidelines and illustrations regarding the financial ratios for private, not-for-profit institutions are found in the U.S. Code of Federal Regulations. - Use HLC's Composite Financial Index worksheet to calculate this index. - Note all strength factors are limited to a scale of -1 to 3. - For all entries, if a corresponding number does not apply, enter zero.
+Blank entries will not be accepted.

+- Only data for the current data collection year can be updated.
 Data from the previous two years are shown for informational purposes only.
-Contact inst-update@hlcommission.org to raise a concern about data from previous years.

-For further details on each line item in this section and a crosswalk from the previous model to the current model, refer to NACUBO Advisory Guidance 19-04: Financial Responsibility Standards.
+Contact inst-update@hlcommission.org to raise a concern about data from previous years. - For further details on each line item in this section and a crosswalk from the previous model to the current model, refer to NACUBO Advisory Guidance 19-04: Financial Responsibility Standards.